 Winter Weekends, Port Fairy, VIC

 Cute coastal town Port Fairy is famous for its folk festival in autumn, while cooler months call for Winter Weekends: a celebration of the town’s food, art, nature, history, culture and community.
-Over a series of weekends, visitors can see the town illuminated with light installations and get involved in everything from sourdough classes, whisky tastings and slow-cooked roast lunches to literary events, film screenings and cemetery ghost tours.
+Over a series of weekends, visitors can see the town illuminated with light installations and get involved in everything from coffee classes, gin and whisky tastings and mad-hatter tea parties to literary events, degustation dinners and cemetery ghost tours.

 Huon Valley Mid-Winter Festival, Huon Valley, TAS